Tanzania

 Dear Claire.
 We had a fantastic holiday – thank you to you and the whole team for the brilliant itinerary and coordination!
 Everything went to plan, with no issues at any time concerning drivers, accommodation, etc which was great.
 We loved the safari lodge in Arusha – fantastic outside area, food and friendly staff.
 The drive to Rhotia was fun and we enjoyed the cycling.
 K (5) was too small to be able to use the bikes they had on offer but they organised a tuc-tuc which was fun albeit (she thought) hot!!
 The guides were great and we had fun walking through markets etc.

-The Rhotia Valley camp was a gem, beautiful tents, garden and communal areas.
+The camp here was a gem, with beautiful tents, gardens and communal areas.
 Also very friendly and helpful staff.

 The day in Ngorongoro was amazing, we saw all the Big 5 including leopard which was amazing.
 Scenery is stunning too… the lodge was a decent place for a single night (I don’t think I would recommend longer) and we enjoyed having the male buffalo right next to our terrace!